 The paramagnetic sign of the induced orbital magnetic moment can have interesting consequences of considerable physical significance.
 After all, the paramagnetic sign of the moment inherently signifies a positive feed-back effect when we consider not just one but a system of many charged particles.
 Here, the mean self-field can in principle lead to a spontaneous macroscopic orbital magnetic moment.

-As for a possible experimental realization of such a confined system, we begin by noting that what is really essential for obtaining the classical orbital paramagnetism in a non-equilibrium {\em steady state} is the non-markovian nature of the stochastic forcing.
+As for a possible experimental realization of such a confined system, we begin by noting that what is really essential for obtaining the classical orbital paramagnetism in a non-equilibrium steady state is the non-markovian nature of the stochastic forcing.
 Thus, a micron-sized sample of a semi-metal (such as bismuth) trapped in an optical tweezer, and irradiated with random laser pulses in the presence of an external magnetic field would constitute a possible candidate system.
 The laser impulses should impart high enough kinetic energy (high nominal temperature) so as to create a non-degenerate (classical) gas of charged particles (electrons and holes).
-Then, the high temperature washes out the quantum signature, i.e., the discrete quantum level-spacings in the micron-sized sample, leaving behind a classical charged particle system.
-(Recall that the orbital magnetic moment does not depend on the sign of the charge on the particle, e.g., be it an electron or a hole).
+Then, the high temperature washes away the quantum signature, i.e., the discrete quantum level-spacings in the micron-sized sample, leaving behind a classical charged particle system.

+Recall that the orbital magnetic moment does not depend on the sign of the charge on the particle, e.g., be it an electron or a hole.
 It is then reasonable to expect the total induced orbital magnetic moment to scale up with the number of charged particles in the confined system.
-This mechanism may even generate spontaneously a macroscopic magnetic meanfield $-$ such as the {\em seed} field of interest in the astrophysical context.